 - Interactive on-stage discussions, breakouts supported colleague-to-colleague learning: A showcase of AI-driven projects across the UC system, where attendees could exchange ideas and explore solutions.

-- A graphic designer documented the workshop real-time: The graphic recorder provided high-quality images, and thought-provoking sessions on AI-driven innovation, including expert insights from leading voices, in higher education and AI.
+- A graphic designer documented the workshop real-time: The graphic recorder provided high-quality images, and thought-provoking quotes from leading voices in higher education and AI.

 The sections, below, are based on the workshop agenda.